bdurand/sidekiq-encrypted_args/README.md

 ## Encryption

 Encrypted arguments are stored using AES-256-GCM with a key derived from your secret using PBKDF2.
-All security primitives are provided by OpenSSL, based on recommendations put forth in the [libsodium](https://doc.libsodium.org/secret-key_cryptography/aead/aes-256-gcm) crypto suite.